lucas17955/NOS_Automation_Testing_Lucas/README.md

     ```

     This will open a web browser with the generated Allure report, showing detailed information about the test execution.
+    This is a more complete report, that will need to have allure installed in order to open it.

 4. View the test results in the chosen report format.

 ## Project Structure

 - **tests/**: Directory containing test scripts.
+    - **test_todos.py**: Test script for GET operation on todos.
     - **test_users_CRUD.py**: Test script for CRUD operations on users.
 - **utils/**: Directory containing utility functions.
     - **api_requests.py**: Module for making API requests.